 Do you offer horseback riding lessons on your Clydesdales?
 Can I ride them?

 At this time we are a private farm and residence.
-Our horses are strictly for our own riding pleasure and for future labor; right now they're undergoing plow training to work our land.
+Our horses are strictly for our own riding pleasure and labor.